Print this page

 Resource 2 - Reducing gross salary

 By investing gross salary ('salary reduction') less tax and social security contribution will be withheld.
-This can generate an advantage if the reduction of salary is used to finance higher travel allowance, a bycicle or study, for example.
-The reduction of salary will be processed in the month the AVOM-option commences.
-In case you want to use your salary for a bicycle or study expenses then this can only be processed after the expenses of these resources are known.
+This provides an advantage if the reduction in salary is used to fund a higher travel allowance, a bicycle, a course of study, etc. The reduction of salary will be processed in the month the AVOM-option commences.
+In case the employee wants to use their salary for a bicycle or study expenses then this can only be processed after the expenses of these resources are known.

 Example